 You may have heard about “net carbs,” but what exactly is the meaning and significance behind them?
-The concept of net carbs became popular with the emergence of the Atkins Diet, which instructed individuals to calculate net carbs by subtracting fiber and sugar alcohols from the “total carbohydrates” amount on the Nutrition Facts panel.
+The concept of net carbs became popular with the emergence of keto and the Atkins Diet, which instructed individuals to calculate net carbs by subtracting fiber and sugar alcohols from the “total carbohydrates” amount on the Nutrition Facts panel.

 The theory behind this is that fiber and sugar alcohols do not significantly affect blood sugar and therefore don’t “count” like other sources of carbs.
 Although this may seem like a sound theory to some, it is not entirely accurate.
 In order to fully understand the relevance of the net carb concept, it is important to first understand the functions of carbohydrates, fiber and sugar alcohols.

 All macronutrients (think: protein, fat, carbohydrates) give the body energy to fuel it through all sorts of activity, from a serene nap to a heart-pounding mile run.
 While protein and fat aid in a variety of processes such as cell structure, function and maintenance, the main role of carbs is to provide the body with fuel.
 Carbs are more readily broken down compared with fats and protein.

 All carbs are converted into glucose (a sugar) during digestion and then flood the bloodstream.
 Your body then has to decide to use glucose for energy or store it as glycogen (a starch) or fat.
 Since you have a limited capacity to store glucose as glycogen, much of the unused glucose will likely be stored as fat.
 Since insulin helps your body use and store glucose, it’s believed that if you can keep insulin levels low, it will help your body burn fat instead of storing it.
 This is the theory behind monitoring blood sugar levels for weight management purposes, but it is difficult to determine the blood sugar levels that will lead to fat storage because everyone’s carbohydrate needs are unique.